 Antigonia combatia Berry & Rathjen 1959 ia, belonging to: M/V Combat, chartered by the U.S. Fish and Wildlife Service primarily for deepwater trawling exploration off the Atlantic coast of the southeastern United States; collections made with this vessel (which burned and sank off México in December 1957), including type of this species, added “greatly” to our biological knowledge of the area

-Antigonia emanuela Prokofiev, Psomadakis & Gon 2020 in honor of scientific illustrator Emanuela D’Antoni, Food and Agriculture Organization of the United Nations (FAO), for her “valuable contribution to our knowledge of the world’s aquatic biodiversity through the production of more than 30.000 drawings of species included in FAO’s national, regional and global species identification tools for fisheries purposes” [a noun in apposition, without the matronymic “ae”]
+Antigonia emanuela Prokofiev, Psomadakis & Gon 2020 in honor of scientific illustrator Emanuela D’Antoni, Food and Agriculture Organization of the United Nations (FAO), for her “valuable contribution to our knowledge of the world’s aquatic biodiversity through the production of more than 30.000 drawings of species included in FAO’s national, regional and global species identification tools for fisheries purposes” [a noun in apposition, without the genitive “ae”]

 Antigonia eos Gilbert 1905 Eos, goddess of morning-glow, presumably referring to light-red color in life